tendermint/tendermint/docs/architecture/adr-versions.md

 P2PVersion is the first field in the NodeInfo.
 NodeInfo is also proto3 so this is easy to read out.

-For each P2PVersion, we keep a list of previous versions that this one is compatible with so we can connect to peers of any of those versions or higher.
+Each P2PVersion must be compatible with at least one previous version.
+For each P2PVersion, we keep a list of the previous versions it is compatible with.

 Note we need the peer/reactor protocols to take the versions of peers into account when sending messages:

     - don't send messages they don't understand
     - don't send messages they don't expect

 Doing this will be specific to the upgrades being made.

 Note we also include the list of reactor channels in the NodeInfo and already don't send messages for channels the peer doesn't understand.